aninditadash/javascript_basics/README.md

 - Some built-in types, such as Array or Map, have a default iteration behavior, while other types (such as Object) do not. `String`, `Array`, `TypedArray`, `Map` and `Set` are all built-in iterables.
 - It may be possible to iterate over an iterable more than once, or only once.
 - Iterables which can iterate only once (such as Generators) customarily return `this` from their [Symbol.iterator]() method, whereas iterables which can be iterated many times must return a new iterator on each invocation of [Symbol.iterator]().

+__Array reduce() Method:__ iterates over an array, applying a reducer function to each element, accumulating a single output value.
+It takes an initial value and processes elements from left to right, reducing the array to a single result.

+- It takes a callback function as its first argument.
+- This function is executed for each element in the array and typically takes two main parameters:
+  - accumulator (acc): It holds the accumulated value from the previous iterations.
+In the first iteration, if an initialValue is provided, the accumulator starts with that value.
+Otherwise, it starts with the first element of the array.
+  - currentValue (curr): It represents the current element being processed in the iteration.